 Department of Residence Life

 The Department of Residence Life typically hires for the positions below in February.
-Talk to your RA if you are interested in applying!
+Talk to your RA or CA if you are interested in applying!

 Resident Assistants (RAs)